“Can you volunteer for this school event? We really need volunteers?” You begrudgingly answer, “Yes.”

 Learn to set boundaries.

-When you realize that you are important, you will want to set up boundaries to protect your needs.
+When you realize you are important, you will want to set boundaries to protect your needs.
 Sit down and write a list of things that are non-negotiable for you.
 When you have the list down, share it with your loved ones.
-They need to know what your boundaries are in order to respect them.
-Having a list of non-negotiables makes it easier for you to say “no” to things that don’t prioritize your needs.
+They need to know what your boundaries are to respect them.
+Having a list of non-negotiables makes it easier to say “no” to things that don’t prioritize your needs.

 Next time you are asked something, check in with yourself before answering.
-If you feel inclined to say “yes” just to spare someone’s feelings or out of guilt, refrain.
+If you feel inclined to say “yes” to spare someone’s feelings or out of guilt, refrain.
 Only say “yes” when you feel genuine about it.
-Remember that when you say “yes” to something you don’t want to say “yes” to, you are potentially saying “no” to something you actually want to do.
+Remember that when you say “yes” to something you don’t want to do, you are potentially saying “no” to something you actually want to do.
 Time is precious, so spend it saying “yes” only to things that matter.

 You have the right to say “no.”